theNoobCoder0x01/worldTime-flutter/README.md

 - By default it shows the current time as per the device's set time.

 - The App is little different from the one in tutorial, I used a different API as I found it easier to use.
-- I have made the app so as to update the every second instead of every minute.
+- I have made the app so as to update time every second instead of every minute.
 - This made it more accurate and hence more useful.